citrix/uberagent-integrations/azure-monitor/grafana/README.md

 ## How to import Grafana dashboards

+This document will walk you through the steps to visualize uberAgent metrics collected in Azure Monitor through Grafana dashboards.
+Example Grafana dashboard definitions are provided to easily get started with the metric visualizations.

 ### Table of contents
   - [Creating Azure Log Analytics workspace](#creating-azure-log-analytics-workspace)
   - [Integrating uberAgent with Log Analytics workspace](#integrating-uberagent-with-log-analytics-workspace)